Kubedex/helm-controller/README.md

 To completely remove the chart and do the equivalent of `helm delete --purge` simply delete the CRD.

+The image used in the kubernetes job can be customised so you can easily add additional logic or helm plugins.
+This also means that Helm 3.0 will be supported on the day it goes GA.

 # Installation

 The default manifests create a service account, role, rolebinding and deployment that runs the operator.
 It is recommended to run the controller in its own namespace alongside the CRD's that it watches.